traez/multi-step-form/README.md

 ### What I learned

-This project sadly dragged partly because of Childcare and Property Management responsibilities.
+This project dragged, sadly partly because of Childcare and Property Management responsibilities.
 But in all the learnings were massive, and include:

 - That when it comes to an element's background CSS property, you can use ::before and ::after pseudo-elements to style some part of said element.
 - Proper use of Next.js Image component.